paulsammut/RoboDolf/readme.md

 Rockefeller University and Eric Angel Ramos who runs the dolphin research programs in Belize.

-*Quick Note* If coding anything like this, do it in ROS :).
+*Quick Note: If coding anything like this, do it in ROS :)*

 ## RDS Framework Architecture